 I personally have used these for now decades with at least reasonable results, mostly in small pond applications

 My only complaint is when compared to the more modern Taam/Rio HF series at a slightly lower cost and with vastly superior head pressure and slightly better reliability, these are simply not a good value.

 The newer yet SunSun line, while not as tried and true as either the Pondmaster or Rio HF series, has already proved in about 2 years of use (as of 2013) to be AT LEAST as reliable with equal and better head pressure for a MUCH better price.

 Good example of superior head pressure and value pumps are the Rio 32HF and SunSun JAP-8500 pumps

 The bottom line is while still a good water pump, the PondMaster is simply obsolete when compared with other newer generation water pumps when value and head pressure are factored in.
 For this reason I personally have ceased selling all but one model of this pump

 Via Aqua Power Head/Submersible Pump

-Unfortunately Via Aqua has ceased production of the excellent value pump, in part due to the economy, but also due to unethical practices by another company.
+Unfortunately Via Aqua has ceased production of the excellent value pump, in part due to the economy, but mostly due to unethical practices by another company.